Matings, holomorphic correspondences, and a Bers slice

 We remark that the Relation~\eqref{semiconj_eqn} connects two dynamical planes: one corresponding to the \emph{conformal mating} or $F-$plane, and one corresponding to the \emph{correspondence} or $\mathfrak{C}-$plane.
 The rational map $R$ mediates the connection between these two planes.
 This is elaborated upon in Section \ref{corr_sec}.

 The following diagram summarizes the discussion above in terms of interconnections among the objects that are mated, the resulting conformal matings, and the associated correspondences.

 Theorem~\ref{corr_mating_intro_thm} establishes an exact translation between the Bullett-Penrose-Lomonaco correspondence framework \cite{BP94,B00,BL20a,BL20b,BL22} and the conformal matings framework of \cite{MM1}.
-In particular, we obtain a different way of constructing the Bullett-Penrose-Lomonaco correspondences, starting from matings (See Section \ref{bp_corr_sec} for details).
+In particular, we obtain a different way of constructing the Bullett-Penrose-Lomonaco correspondences, starting from conformal matings (See Section \ref{bp_corr_sec} for details).
 The matings framework is complex analytic in nature, as opposed to the more algebraic flavor of the correspondence framework.
-The analytic setup has greater flexibility, giving new examples of correspondences that combine Fuchsian punctured sphere groups (possibly with some elliptic elements) and polynomials in principal hyperbolic components.
+The analytic setup has greater flexibility, giving new examples of correspondences that combine Fuchsian punctured sphere groups (possibly with some elliptic elements) and polynomials.